alliecarlile/myopia-clustering-analysis/README.md

 Background

-You are on the data science team of a medical research company that’s interested in finding better ways to predict myopia, or nearsightedness.
-Your team has tried—and failed—to improve their classification model when training on the whole dataset.
-However, they believe that there might be distinct groups of patients that would be better to analyze separately.
-So, your supervisor has asked you to explore this possibility by using unsupervised learning.

-You have been provided with raw data, so you’ll first need to process it to fit the machine learning models.
-You will use several clustering algorithms to explore whether the patients can be placed into distinct groups.
-Then, you’ll create a visualization to share your findings with your team and other key stakeholders.
+For this project, I used unsupervised machine learning to determine the likelihood of myopia (or nearsightedness) cases among groups of patients.
+I was provided with raw data, so I first needed to process it to fit the machine learning models.
+I used several clustering algorithms to explore whether the patients can be placed into distinct groups.
+Then, I created a visualization to share your findings with your team and other key stakeholders.

-This activity is broken down into four parts:
+This project was completed using the following workflow:

 Part 1: Prepare the Data.